Bi-Level Route Optimization and Path Planning with Hazard Exploration: Path Planning Strategy

 \section{Path Planning Strategy}

 The path planner aims to determine a route between the nodes assigned by the VRP that maximizes information gain while adhering to the limited path budget $B_k$ allocated to that segment in Section~\ref{sec:initial_budget_allocation}.
+Rather than generating the entire route in a single step, the planner optimizes each inter-node segment individually.
 To accomplish this, we present a novel path planning algorithm that generates kinematically feasible trajectories while leveraging prior information from known hazards for efficient exploration.
 Given the locations of known hazards and planned sampling points, we estimate the probability that an unknown hazard exists in that region.
 We then adjust the path to minimize the average probability of an unknown hazard existing in the region, considering both known hazard locations and the agent's traversal path.

 Using the prior distribution of an unknown hazard probability (Equation~\eqref{eq:combined_prior}) and the measurement model (Equation~\eqref{eq:measurement_model}), we wish to find the probability of an unknown hazard being present at a location $\vect{x}_u$ after the agent traverses a proposed path $\vect{p}(t)$.
 We note that the probability of not detecting an unknown hazard is $P(\neg\vect{x}_{s} \mid \vect{x}_u ) = 1-P(\vect{x}_{s} \mid \vect{x}_u).$ The probability of not detecting a hazard at a location given that there is no hazard is $P(\neg\vect{x}_s \mid \neg\vect{x}_u) = 1-P_{f_a}$.
 We assume that detection events at different sampling locations are conditionally independent given the unknown hazard location $\vect{x}_u$.
 Let $\mylist{X}_s = \{\vect{x}_{s,1}, \hdots, \vect{x}_{s,N_s}\}$ denote the set of sampling locations, where $N_s$ is the number of locations.
 Then, the probability of \textit{no detection} at any of the sampling locations, given a hazard at $\vect{x}_u$, is